lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

                          |   Rule ID  | DTag  |  CFN  |
                          +---- ... ---+- ... -+- ... -+
 ~~~~
-{: #Fig-NotLast title='Fragmentation Header for Fragments except the Last One'}
+{: #Fig-NotLast title='Fragmentation Header for Fragments except the Last One, in a Packet mode; first transmission attempt'}

 In any of the Packet modes, fragments (except the last one) that are retransmitted SHALL
    contain the fragmentation header as defined in {{Fig-NotLastRetry}}.